Beijing tells officials not to set off fireworks to stop smog

 - Posted 27 Jan 2017 10:30

-BEIJING: The Beijing city government has told officials to lead by example and not set off fireworks or firecrackers to welcome the Lunar New Year on Friday to help prevent smog, after the city was blanketed in choking smog earlier this month.
+BEIJING: The Beijing city government has told officials to lead by example and not set off fireworks or firecrackers to welcome the Chinese New Year on Friday (Jan 27) to help prevent smog, after the city was blanketed in choking smog earlier this month.

 The Chinese New Year holiday, which begins on New Year's Eve on Friday, is normally marked by riotous displays of fireworks and countless firecrackers, which are thought to bring good luck and scare off evil spirits.